Oil Painting Brushes

 Round - round brush shaped like a bullet which comes to a blunt point.

-Fan - not shown but shaped like a fan.
+Fan - shaped like a fan.

 Besides using bristle brushes for oils, you can use Sable, Sable synthetic mix or synthetic.